janosimas/notes/C++/README.md

 ## Clang format

-  The `clang-format` tool is a higly configurable tool for formatting `C++` code.
+  The `clang-format` tool is a highly configurable tool for formatting `C++` code.
 It's very stable and will (probably) not break your code if it was not already broken.

   A configuration file can be generated with a preview in [clang-format-configurator](https://zed0.co.uk/clang-format-configurator/).

-  `Visual Studio` suports `clang-format` by default.
+  `Visual Studio` supports `clang-format` by default.

 ### Clang format diff